sanju9891/certified-kubernetes-administrator/Domain 1 - Core Concepts/minikube-install-linux.md

 ### Note:

-For RedHat based systems, make sure that SELinux is not running.
-Verify with following command:
+For RedHat-based systems, make sure that SELinux is not running.
+Verify with the following command:
 ```sh
 getenforce
 ```